keploy/docs/versioned_docs/version-2.0.0/concepts/what-is-a-keploy-ebpf.md

   - Testing API
 ---

-A Keploy eBPF is a language-specific library that offers APIs to do the following:
+A Keploy eBPF is a language-agnostic library that offers APIs to do the following:

 1. Capture all the network calls like